9 Best Mascara for Long Lashes (No Clumps or Droop)

 If You Already Have Long Lashes, Here’s the Problem

-When lashes are naturally long, mascara behaves differently.
+When lashes are naturally long, Mascara behaves differently.

-Short lashes need building.
+Short lashes usually need building.

-Long lashes need refining.
+Long lashes usually need refining.

-Here’s what usually goes wrong:
+Here’s what tends to go wrong:

 This isn’t about adding inches.